-Since its foundation in 1930, the P. I. Baranov Central Institute of Aviation Motor Development (CIAM) has been engaged in the development of nearly all the Russian aircraft engines.
+Since its foundation in 1930, the P. I. Baranov Central Institute of Aviation Motors (CIAM) has been engaged in the development of nearly all the Russian aircraft engines.
 A number of world-leading research schools were created in CIAM.
-The work of these schools has determined the aerospace engine industry development trends for many decades to come.
+These schools have determined the aerospace engine industry development trends for many decades to come.

 CIAM's history can be divided into several main stages.

-It was a period of the Institute and the Soviet aircraft industry formation as a whole.
-CIAM consolidated the country's engineering efforts in the aircraft engine construction industry.
-Design departments were established to conduct the whole cycle of aircraft engines' development.
-In these years, the Institute developed M-34, the most powerful Soviet aircraft engine at that time, which provided a series of heroic missions by Gromov and Chkalov crews, including a flight to the USA via the North Pole, as well as the AN-1 aircraft diesel engine.
-Later, these technologies were used in the development of the famous B-2, the engine of the T-34 universal battle tank.
+It was a period of the formation of the Institute and the Soviet aircraft industry as a whole.
+The CIAM consolidated the country's engineering efforts in the aircraft engine construction industry.
+Design departments were established to conduct a whole cycle of aircraft engines' development.
+In those years, the Institute developed the M-34, the most powerful Soviet aircraft engine at that time, which enabled epic heroic missions carried out by the Soviet air crews headed by Mikhail Gromov and Valeriy Chkalov, including the world's first ever nonstop flight from Moscow to the US Pacific Coast via the North Pole in 1937, as well as the AN-1 aircraft diesel engine.
+Later, those technologies were used for the famous B-2, the T-34 universal battle tank's engine.

 1935-1945.
 Talent foundry

-The Institute proceeds from the individual engines design to research of general engine development issues, i.e. engine working cycle, mechanical strength, control system, fuel supply, superchargers and variable pitch propellers.
-Design projects are transferred to new engine construction departments.
-Most of them are managed by the Institute employees.
-A special issue is the CIAM work during the World War II on improving the engine power and altitude performance, which resulted in enabling the Soviet aircraft engine industry to gain the qualitative superiority over the German one.
+The Institute proceeds from the individual engines design to the research in the area of general engine development issues, i.e. engine working cycle, mechanical strength, control system, fuel supply, superchargers and variable pitch propellers.
+Design tasks are transferred to new engine construction departments.
+Most of them are managed by the Institute's employees.
+A special issue is the work conducted by the CIAM during the World War II on improving the engine power and altitude performance, which resulted in enabling the Soviet aircraft engine industry to gain the qualitative superiority over the German one.

 1945-1953.
 Jet aviation development